 As stated in Aruba’s research, there are three main applications of IoT in healthcare:

-There are devices and solutions that facilitate diagnostics on their own or in combination with technologies in Big Data, AI and robotics in each of these clusters.
+There are devices and medical software solutions that facilitate diagnostics on their own or in combination with technologies in Big Data, AI and robotics in each of these clusters.
 Here are the most interesting examples of such IoT devices.

 Many medical IoT visionaries aspire to improve cardiac activity tracking for research and clinical purposes.